Stressing about on page SEO?

 Adding the term "Websites" creates another longer keyword, and including it in the title may help us rank for this.

-The most important factor is that our title has our main keyword at the beginning, and is the appropriate length.
+The most important factor is that our title has our main keyword near the beginning, is enticing to click, and is the appropriate length.

 This is a bad example for this title: